-The planes are very quiet and the staff are very attentive of passengers.
-Also the entertainment is quite diverse as most flights are international thus need to accommodate to a variety of cultural preferences.
+The planes are very quiet and the staff is very attentive of passengers.
+Also, the entertainment is quite diverse as most flights are international thus need to accommodate to a variety of cultural preferences.

 With Singapore Airlines it seems the type of plane people fly in is what lodges most complaints among flyers.
-The older models do not have enough leg room and the in flight entertainment is lacking.
-Also regardless of aircraft model, Singapore is bit on the pricey side.
-However they were the first airline to use the double-decked Airbus A380.
-They offer four different classes: Full sized suites, first class, business and economy.
-They even published a cook book of their culinary delights and more featured on the planes.
+The older models do not have enough leg room and the in-flight entertainment is lacking.
+Also regardless of the aircraft model, Singapore is a bit on the pricey side.
+However, they were the first airline to use the double-decked Airbus A380.
+They offer four different classes: Full sized suites, first-class, business, and economy.
+They even published a cookbook of their culinary delights and more featured on the planes.
 Singapore boasts a mix of all of the top wide body jets.

 Emirates has 211 planes, the largest fleet in the world, including more A380s 50, and more Boeing 777s than any other airline.

 Loyal customers have come to expect nothing but the best from this company and are rarely disappointed.
 Their first and business class flyers (as well as Skyward Gold members) have access to 32 lounges in 28 cities courtesy of Emirates.
 On their A380 the first class suites even come with two showers and a spa.
 First and Business classes also have access to an opulent lounge.